GeekTrainer/student-hack-resources/SpatialWorkshops/WebVrGameTypeScript/step8.md

+## Remove physics imposter, add material and deploy with Azure

 ## Remove `PhysicsImpostor` from ground mesh so balls fall through the ground instead of sitting on top

 We don't want people to be able to shoot the balls on the ground so we need to delete the `PhysicsImpostor` from the ground mesh.